Triangulated Irregular Network

 TIN and ET Surface

-ET Surface 4.0 can store TINs using both data structures above.
+ET Surface 4.0 and above can store TINs using both data structures above.

 For any comments and enquiries contact: firstname.lastname@example.org